 KLCC (Oct.
 26, 2022): "KLCC's Oregon Rainmakers: Frank Lawson, General Manager of the Eugene Water & Electric Board"

-EWEB coverage and resources:
+Additional EWEB resources:

 Electricity Supply Planning: A comprehensive overview of EWEB's electricity supply planning process